pelermu/AdrenalineSH/README.md

 ```
 14. Login to your VPS and check your masternode status by running the following command:
 ```
-ultranatum-cli masternode status
+adn-cli masternode status
 ```
 ***

 ## Usage:
 ```
-ultranatum-cli masternode status
+adn-cli masternode status
-ultranatum-cli getinfo
+adn-cli getinfo
 ```
-Also, if you want to check/start/stop **Ultranatum**, run one of the following commands as **root**:
+Also, if you want to check/start/stop **Adrenaline**, run one of the following commands as **root**:

 ```
-systemctl status Ultranatum #To check if Ultranatum service is running
+systemctl status adreline #To check if Ultranatum service is running
-systemctl start Ultranatum #To start Ultranatum service
+systemctl start adreline #To start Ultranatum service
-systemctl stop Ultranatum #To stop Ultranatum service
+systemctl stop adreline #To stop Ultranatum service
-systemctl is-enabled Ultranatum #To check if Ultranatum service is enabled on boot
+systemctl is-enabled adreline #To check if Ultranatum service is enabled on boot
 ```
 ***